eiko-y/Deployment_implementation_UPDRS_predict/README.md

 * uvicorn main:app --reload --port 8001
 * Access Swagger UI at http://127.0.0.1:8001/docs to test the API.

+  test_JSON and test_output provided as example test case.

 ## Deploying on AWS SageMaker
 1. Build and push the Docker container image to ECR.